PoPDroid/AndroidPoP/AccAttacks.md

 Android version: 9
 App version: 6.1.1

+#Coinbase Withdrawal
-Coinbase Withdrawal showing how an attack can be launched remotely (integrated in metasploit) and in a covert manner with an overlay when launching - as reported to coinbase
+Showing how an attack can be launched remotely (integrated in metasploit) and in a covert manner with an overlay when launching - as reported to coinbase
 Video:

 [![](http://img.youtube.com/vi/MLHUin479kI/0.jpg)](http://www.youtube.com/watch?v=MLHUin479kI "Coinbase Withdraw")

 Victim has euro 9.95 worth of BTC in their wallet 00:06